Lori Chavez-DeRemer: 2022

 Chavez-DeRemer won the May 2022 Republican primary for Oregon's 5th congressional district.
 The district, which had been represented for seven terms by moderate Democrat Kurt Schrader, was significantly altered in redistricting after Oregon gained a House seat.
 It lost its share of the Pacific coastline and the state capital of Salem, but stretched further south to gain rapidly-growing Bend.
-Schrader lost the Democratic primary to Jamie McLeod-Skinner.
+Schrader lost the Democratic primary to progressive Jamie McLeod-Skinner and refused to endorse her in the general election.

 Chavez-DeRemer defeated McLeod-Skinner in the November 8 general election.

 Both Chavez-DeRemer and McLeod-Skinner lived just outside the district at the time of the election.
 Under the U.S. Constitution, members of the U.S. House must be residents of their state, but do not have to live in the district.
+During the campaign, Chavez-DeRemer promised to move to the district if elected; however, she did not keep this promise and instead maintained two residences outside the district.

+2024

+Chavez-DeRemer ran for reelection in 2024 against Democratic nominee Janelle Bynum.
+The race was considered one of the most competitive in the U.S. House and drew more than $26 million in outside spending.
+The race was called for Bynum on Friday, November 8.